3D Draping Summer School

-This intensive draping on the stand course concentrates on key elements from 'Introduction to draping on the stand' and 'Draping on the stand 2' before moving on to cover advanced creative stand work.
-You will start by draping fabric onto a stand and learning the techniques to transfer these designs onto paper to make a pattern.
-You will then move on to more advanced styling, transforming your concepts into different shapes and styles as well as making a final finished toile.
+This intensive 3D draping course concentrates on key elements from our ‘Introduction to 3D Draping’ course before moving on to cover advanced creative draping work.
+You will start by draping fabric onto a dressmakers stand/mannequin and learning the techniques to transfer these designs onto paper to make a pattern.
+You will then move on to more advanced styling, transforming your concepts into different shapes and styles as well as making and sewing a final finished toile (test garment).

 In order to aid your learning, you’ll also be given the bestselling book 'Art of Fashion Draping' by Connie Amaden-Crawford, which includes step by step information and clear to understand diagrams for you to follow alongside the tutor’s demonstrations.